techidaily/site-tech-haven/source/_posts/stay-protected-from-phishing-expert-tips-and-tricks-for-recognizing-scam-emails.md

  4) After connected successfully, you will see your controller in the**Paired devices** section, and you can now manage your Android device with your PS4 controller.

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=4599951&QTY=1&AFFILIATE=108875&CART=1"><iframe width="864" height="500" src="https://www.youtube.com/embed/jVnfr5HudQw" title="The Latest and Easiest Solution to Remove Kindle DRM on Windows (without Degrading)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/KdpTAZ9zonQ?si=5Nd5SPW1axA7GPuB" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-Epubor Ultimate for Win：Helps you read books anywhere, including the best eBook Converter + eBook DRM Removal functions.</a>
 <!-- affiliate ads end -->

 ### Method 2: Connect your PS4 controller to your Android device by the USB cable

  You can also try to connect with a**USB OTG cable** without rooting your Android.
 First of all, you will need a **[USB OTG cable like this one](https://www.amazon.com/UGREEN-Adapter-Samsung-Controller-Android/dp/B00N9S9Z0G/?tag=easeware-lillianlai-20)**  , which you can buy it from the Internet, such as on Amazon (find one with reasonable price and good reviews).
 You can buy it with only several dollars.
 Then you can start to set it up.